 We often get letter templates from our healthcare clients that are used in their member communications which have a lot of repetition in their healthcare projects that require translations.
 These templates are often provided to us in a large set (such as hundreds of letters) and the differences among each letter may be the mentioned drug and its benefits (with medication adherence letters) as well as the method of delivery to the patient (retail vs. mail order).
 No two letters are the same, yet there is a lot of repetition between the letters that needs to be consistently translated and also discounted in costs for the client.

-This post is about the process for handling this scenario in healthcare translations and recommendations for clients to think about when authoring such communications and how they may want to find efficiencies on their end which can result in additional cost savings yet ensure consistency in translations for the end user.
+This post is about the process for handling this scenario in healthcare translations.
+We make recommendations for clients to think about when authoring such communications and how they may want to find efficiencies on their end, which can result in additional cost savings yet ensure consistency in translations for the end user.

 If a client is using an authoring system, there are certainly ways to write the content one time (translate one time) and use that content to create multiple letters which may have variability.
 That is the ideal world and the recommendation for clients to save costs in healthcare translations by using an authoring system.
 However, many health plans or PBMs (Pharmacy benefit managers), have these templates in Word and author in each individual template.
 There are multiple files yet with some variability.